The UK Glow worm Survey Home Page

 Other people interested in UK glow wormsThe UK national recorder for glow worms is Keith Alexander.
-All reports emailed to this site are now made directly to iRecord, to which Keith and indeed Wildlife Trusts and other interested bodies have full access, please report just to this site, using our specific glow-worm reporting form on iRecord.
+All new reports emailed to this site are now made directly to iRecord, to which Keith and indeed Wildlife Trusts and other interested bodies have full access, please report just to this site, using our specific glow-worm reporting form on iRecord.

 The leading glow-worm expert in the country is John Tyler.
 He was previously warden of a wild fowl reserve in Sevenoaks, and is now a freelance naturalist.

-John Horne has made detailed observations of glow worms at a nature reserve at Bursledon, near Southampton, with both common and lesser glow worms.
+John Horne has made detailed observations of glow worms at a nature reserve at Bursledon, near Southampton, which has both common and lesser glow worms.